NoahSoliman/warehouse-management/README.md

     git clone <repository-url>

-### Step 2: Create a .env File
+### Step 2: Create a .env File (optional)

-Create a .env file in the backend/ directory with the following content.
+If you're using MongoDB, you can customize the MongoDB connection link by updating the .env file in the backend/ directory with your own connection URI.

-Update the MongoDB connection URI with your own MongoDB details:
+Alternatively, you can use the provided MongoDB connection link.

-Example .env file:
+Here is some example .env file:

     MONGODB_URI=mongodb://localhost:27017/warehouse